LAZARUS (Pascal) BASED GUI IBM

 There are several 360 simulators available.

-Lazarus and is GUI based, Lazarus has similarities with
+Lazarus and is GUI based, Lazarus has similarities with Delphi.
+This

-architecture to the others and works well, it supports
+simulator has a different internal architecture to the others and works

-macros, SVCs, DOS and MFT/MVT calling conventions,
+well.
+It supports macros, SVCs, DOS and MFT/MVT calling conventions,

-displacements of 0-4095, is turnkey, fun, and easy to
+displacements of 0-4095, is turnkey, fun, and easy to extend.
+And the

-extend.
-Tested on Vista Win64 as well as Win32 on XP
+lights flash!
+Tested on Windows 8.1, 8, 7, Vista Win64 as well as Win32

 simulator has sundial programs for V and H dials.

-MVT 21.8 (see below) and I have MVT
+Another simulator runs Hercules VM, MVT 21.8 (see below) and I have MVT running

-IBM 1401 sundial
+IBM 1401 sundial stuff also

-the author's actual
+the author's actual IBM

-IBM 360/30 he used
+360/30 he used in the late

-where he wrote FIDO.
+1960s where he wrote

+FIDO.
 After that he worked

-on the 360/50, 65 and
+on the 360/50, 65 and then

-then a variety of
+a variety of System 370

-SHADOW, and then
+wrote SHADOW, and the

 BUT for the truly brave at heart....

-I have the Hercules simulator running, and the GUI interface for it and I have MVT running plus TCAM, TSO, and I
+I have the Hercules simulator running, and I have MVT running plus TCAM, TSO, and I can log on to TSO and edit files.

 System 360 simulator (called Hercules)